keli95566/personal/_pages/publications.md

   </div>

   <div>
-      The first work of using a stereoscopic VST-HMD as laser safety goggles with evaluation by 14 laser experts from the Laser and Safety Technology group at DESY.
+      The first work of using a stereoscopic VST-HMD as laser safety goggles with evaluation by 14 laser experts at DESY.
   </div>
 </div>